eric-d-culver/Steganography/README.md

 **bitFile.py**

 Python script defining the bitRead class to allow files to be easily read one bit at a time.
 Used in mimicNgram.py and demimicNgram.py.

+**bitFile.c**

+Defines the bitRead class to allow files to be easily read one bit at a time.
+Used in mimicNgram.py and demimicNgram.py.
+Replaces bitRead.py.

 **huffFileRead.py**